 This is an interdisciplinary course aimed at investigating ethnicity and identity in relation to international migration in Hong Kong and globally.
-The course will offer a broad introduction to key theories and themes in ethnicity and migration situated in ethnographic research and practical experience for students to acquire analytical tools to think critically about the world we live in.
-The course will touch issues related to cross-border mobility, social/ethnic boundaries, diversity control, and security.
-Asylum, labour and the urban will be given particular attention, to unpack what ethnicity is and why it still matters today.
+The course will offer a broad introduction to key theories and themes in ethnicity and migration situated in ethnographic research and practical experience for students to acquire analytical tools to think critically about where we position ourselves in the world we live in.
+The course will touch issues related to cross-border mobility, social/ethnic boundaries and diversity.
+Asylum, labour and the urban will be given particular attention, to unpack why ethnicity still matters today.